 David McManus, Provider Support Coordinator– Provides technical assistance for agency providers, supports transportation efforts, assists with the Imagine Information System utilization, support for self-advocacy groups, and is the liaison for the Kiwanis Aktion Club of Licking County.

 - All providers are required to be registered through the CMS National Plan and Provider Enumeration System (NPPES) with a unique NPI number.
-If you think you might already have an NPI number, please use this web site to search for your entry https://npiregistry.cms.hhs.gov/ (you can enter your first and last name only to search).
+If you think you might already have an NPI number, please use this web site to search for your entry https://npiregistry.cms.hhs.gov/ (you can enter your first and last name to begin the search).
 When you are ready to apply, there are two helpful documents to step you through this process:

 - Unusual Incident Reports (UIRs) are events that happen which are not typically part of the person’s life and not documented in the ISP.
 Below are some instructions and forms for documenting these events.